doug-friedman/topicdoc/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* I have made the title title-case in the DESCRIPTION file.
 * Updated the package description in the DESCRIPTION file to have more details about the type of metrics included and type of topic models supported.
 * Added explicit references to the originating papers in in the package description in the DESCRIPTION file
 * Simplified the title in the DESCRIPTION file